jvickers123/sei-project-one-pac-man/README.md

 ### Day 4

-I added a collision function that was triggered any time pac man moves into a cell that contained a ‘ghost’ class.
+I added a collision function that was triggered any time Pac-Man moves into a cell that contained a ‘ghost’ class.
 It reduces the lives by one and moves Pac-Man to the starting position.
 If the lives are at zero then it triggers the end game function.
-The end game function cleared the scores and reset the board.
+The end game function clears the scores and resets the board.

 I spent a long time trying to fix a bug where the `setTimeout()` that released the ghosts continued after the game had finished if they had not been released by the end.
 I spent a lot of time researching setTimeouts and setIntervals and ultimately got a greater understanding of them as a result.